The ColorPerfect Help System

 Before

 Before lists a zone value followed by R, G, and B values.
 The zone value is the value of the last point clicked prior to any editing changes resulting from that click.
 The R, G, and B values are the RGB values of the point in the original calibrated image, that is, after the first CC "bin" corrections.
-This box is updated for Gray and Zone mode clicks only.
-For FilmType scrolling, this box may first show an instruction to gray click before FilmType scrolling and then during scrolling, it will show the "Gammas" involved in the FilmType calibration process.
+This box is updated for Gray and Zone mode clicks and for some other operations that affect the Gray reference.
+During FilmType scrolling, this box will show the "Gammas" involved in the FilmType calibration process.

 After

 After lists a zone value followed by R, G, and B values.
 The zone value and the RGB values are the values at the last point clicked after any editing changes resulting from that click or those that would have resulted from the click if the Alt (Mac:Option) key had not been pressed.
-This box is updated for Gray and Zone mode clicks only.
+This box is updated for Gray and Zone mode clicks and for a few other operations that affect the Gray reference.

 Go to Top -- Go to Points of Interest Index